JD/MA in Economics

 The University of Kansas Graduate School Catalog states specifically that all course work toward any master’s degree requires a B (or 3.0) cumulative grade point average for the award of the degree.
 Students should understand that the grades received in any law courses that are credited toward fulfillment of the M.A. in economics degree requirements are incorporated into the M.A. grade point average, which ultimately must be B (3.0) for the award of the M.A. in economics degree.

-All joint-degree students also must fulfill the upper-class writing requirement and the Professional Skills requirement in the School of Law.
+All joint-degree students also must fulfill the Upper-Level Writing Intensive course requirements and the Experiential course requirements in the School of Law.
 Please see the current Law School Catalog for details.